Prince Alfred College: Rowing

 Rowing began at PAC in 1883 and has played an important part in the school's sporting culture since that time.
 The school has two boat houses, at West Lakes and by the Torrens Lake in the City of Adelaide's parklands.
-The school employs a full-time Director of Rowing, (currently Mr. Tim Hennessy).
 Although competition in local and national regattas forms an integral part of the rowing programme, the main event for each year is the Head of the River.
-The school won the Head of the River in 2012, 2013 and 2014, captained by Jack Kelly (2012), Nicholas Parletta (2013) & William Burfield (2014).
+The school won the Head of the River in 2012, 2013 and 2014.
 These years marked the first time the college has won three consecutive titles at the event.
-Notably, the school won the 2025 Head of the River captained by Oliver Smith, putting an end to a near ten-year St Peter's College victory record.
+Notably, the school won the 2025 Head of the River, putting an end to a near ten-year St Peter's College victory record.
+This has been backed up by another win at the 2026 Head of the River.